akorn/zfsbackup/HOWTO.md

 Assumptions:

- * All the lxc stuff lives under the a somepool/path zfs dataset.
+ * All the lxc stuff lives under a somepool/path zfs dataset.
  * All lxc guests have filesystems like `somepool/path/guest`, `somepool/path/guest/rootfs`, `somepool/path/guest/rootfs/{tmp,var}`, `somepool/path/guest/rootfs/{srv,srv/somedata}`.
  * You want to back up an LXC guest in a single go, using a recursive ZFS snapshot to obtain a consistent state.
  * You want similar sub-filesystems to be created on the backup server (separate `rootfs`, `rootfs/var` mounted under it, and os on).
   * This makes restoring from the latest backup very straightforward but still allows e.g. different dedup settings for `rootfs` and `rootfs/var`.
-  * Note that restoring from earlier backup snapshots will only be possible either on a per-filesystem basis, or by using bind mounts to create the appropriate hierarchy of mountpoints, constructed from the snapshots, on the backup server.
+  * Note that restoring from earlier backup snapshots will only be possible either on a per-filesystem basis, or by using bind mounts to create the appropriate hierarchy of mountpoints, constructed from the snapshots, on the backup server (as facilitated by the `zfsbackup-restore-preexec` script).

-## Setting up a backup with sub-sources manually
+## Setting up a backup with sub-sources

-Since there isn't scripted support for this yet, here is how to set it up manually.
-(Eventually, these instructions will help me write the pertinent script.)

 Example 1: a laptop called luna